-Seigel Law represents train and bus passengers, motorists and pedestrians injured in accidents involving public transportation vehicles, such as the NJ Transit train accident in Hoboken, NJ which killed one and injured dozens others.
-Our firm has concentrated solely on personal injury recovery since we opened our doors in 1976.
-Because we devote all of resources and experience to this one area of law, our lawyers can aggressively take on large corporations and municipalities responsible for your accident.
-After answering your automobile accident questions, we develop a strategy to recover the maximum possible compensation for your injuries.
+Seigel Law represents mass transit passengers, motorists and pedestrians injured in accidents involving public transportation.
+Our firm has concentrated solely on personal injury recovery since our inception in 1976.
+Because we devote all of our resources and experience to this one area of law, our lawyers can aggressively take on powerful entities responsible for your accident.

 New Jersey train accidents

-Train tracks crisscross the streets of Ridgewood, Hackensack, Fair Lawn, Teaneck, Garfield, Fort Lee, Newark, Jersey City, Paterson, Elizabeth and Clifton.
-As a train approaches an intersection, a gate should descend, a warning bell should chime, and the conductor’s loud whistle should blow.
+Train accidents often occur at grade crossings, such as those on the streets of Ridgewood, Hackensack, Fair Lawn, Garfield, Fort Lee, Newark, Jersey City, Paterson, Elizabeth and Clifton.
+Defective crossings or rights of way open to wandering pedestrians are death traps for which railways can be held accountable.
+As a train approaches an intersection, a gate should descend, a warning bell should chime and the conductor’s loud whistle should blow.
 If any of these vital alert systems fail, drivers and pedestrians are at risk of being hit by a high-speed train.

 New Jersey bus accidents

-Negligently operated buses present another threat to the public, motorists and passengers.
+Negligently operated buses present a threat to the public, motorists and passengers.
 A motor vehicle accident may result if the bus driver:

 - Texts or talks on a cellphone